jessebmurray/COVID-19/README.md

 # COVID-19

-## Using a machine learning model to predict coronavirus cases in a county from US census data
+## Using random forests and XGBoosts to predict coronavirus cases per capita within each US county

 <!--
 ![](plots/rf_features.png)